janicria/sunflower/README.md

 ## Running
 ### QEMU
 Sunflower supports [`QEMU`](https://www.qemu.org/download/) for running the kernel in an emulator.
-After installing it, you can just just `cargo sdr run`
+After installing it, you can just run `cargo sdr run` with an audio flag
 ```
 cargo sdr run --nosound     # Run without audio
 cargo sdr run --pipewire    # Run with pipewire audio support